ccjmne/blog/content/flight-manual/intralinear-partitioning/02-intralinear-partitioning-from-the-cli.md

 +++
-title = 'Getting to know `column`, `cut` and `paste`' date = 2025-08-08 description = 'Grids, lists, and other horizontally split what-have-yous, from the CLI' taxonomies.section = ['flight-manual'] taxonomies.tags = ['all', 'cli']
+title = 'Getting to know `column`, `cut` and `paste`' date = 2025-08-08 description = 'Grids, lists, and other horizontally split what-have-yous, from the `CLI`' taxonomies.section = ['flight-manual'] taxonomies.tags = ['all', 'cli']